Robust, Observable, and Evolvable Agentic Systems Engineering: A Principled Framework Validated via the Fairy GUI Agent: Case Study: Fairy Mobile GUI Agent

+Fairy's high-level planning engine is the core component for decomposing user instructions into a series of app-level tasks.
+As shown in Figure \ref{fig:GlobalTaskManager}, this planning engine is composed of the core planner Global Planner, the sensor App Metadata Manager, and the delegation-assisting tool Task Manager.
+In the Fairy system, this entire unit is named the Global Task Manager.

+\textbf{1) Core Planner:} The Global Planner ($\mathcal{A}_{GP}$) is the core of the high-level planning engine.
+It is responsible for decomposing the user's complex instruction into multiple tasks that can be executed individually on apps installed on the user's phone.
+This process is divided into two stages: Direct Planning and Adjustment:

-\textit{1) Direct Planning.} $\mathcal{A}_{GP}$ constructs a global plan $G$ based on the User Instruction $I$ and the Installed Apps Metadata $\{AM^\tau\}^ m_{\tau=0}$, determines the first sub-task to be executed.
+\begin{enumerate} \item \textbf{Direct Planning:} $\mathcal{A}_{GP}$ constructs a global plan $G$ based on the User Instruction $I$ and the Installed Apps Metadata $\{AM^\tau\}^ m_{\tau=0}$, and determines the first sub-task to be executed.

-$G$ consists of the global overall plan $G_{op}$, the sub-task $G_{st}$ to be executed next, and the contextual information $G_{c}$ required for executing the sub-task.
-Each sub-task contains the raw task instruction $I_{T'}$, the context extraction request $G_{cr}$, and the target app package name $AM_{p}$.
+$G$ consists of the global overall plan $G_{st}$, the sub-task $G_{st}$ to be executed next, and the contextual information $G_{c}$ required for executing this sub-task.
+The sub-task $G_{st}$ includes the raw task instruction $I_{T'}$, the context extraction request $G_{cr}$, and the target app package name $AM_{p}$.

-\textit{2) Adjustment:} $\mathcal{A}_{GP}$ performs (a) inspecting previous execution results, and (b) updating task progress or revising the plan.
-Given the user instruction $I$ and the execution trace $\mathcal{M}_T$ generated by the App-Level Executor through multiple rounds of action and user-interaction cycles, $\mathcal{A}_{GP}$ determines whether the task result meets expectations.
-Based on this evaluation and the previous $G$, it updates the $G_{op}$, identifies the next $G_{st}$, and summarizes the $G_{c}$ to be passed to the next sub-task.
+\item \textbf{Adjustment:} $\mathcal{A}_{GP}$ performs (a) inspecting previous execution results, and (b) updating task progress or revising the plan. $\mathcal{A}_{GP}$ determines whether the task result meets expectations based on the user instruction $I$ and the execution trace $\mathcal{M}_{T}$ generated by the App-Level Executor through multiple rounds of action and user-interaction cycles.
+Then, based on this evaluation and the previous global plan $G$, it updates the $G_{op}$, identifies the next $G_{st}$, and summarizes the $G_{c}$ to be passed to the next sub-task.